-A3 After observing a sequence of events that has probability 0 in equilibrium, the observer puts probability 1 on the signal-type that corresponds to the observed decision.
+A3 After observing a sequence of events that has probability 0 in equilibrium, the observer assigns probability 1 to the signal-type equal to the observed decision.

 A3 is compatible with our solution of the decision stage: whenever we pin down a pooling equilibrium at the decision stage, it is sustained by A3; whenever we pin down a separating equilibrium at the decision stage, A3 is compatible with Bayes rule.
-Note that according to A3, the observer believes that an unexpected decision is taken by the corresponding signal-type, even if the observed asking or not asking action was supposed to be chosen only by the other signal-type.10 A3 may seem rather restrictive, but we make it for simplicity.
-Weaker assumptions on off-the-path beliefs would not alter our qualitative results, but the exposition would get more complicated.11
+Note that according to A3, the observer believes that an unexpected decision is taken by the corresponding signal-type, even if the observed asking or not asking action was supposed to be chosen only by the other signal-type.
+A3 may seem rather restrictive, but we make it for simplicity.
+Weaker assumptions on off-the-path beliefs would not alter our qualitative results, but the exposition would get more complicated.